brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Bacalar

-Bacalar is a tranquil lagoon town famed for its *Lake of Seven Colours*.
+Bacalar is a tranquil lagoon town near the Belize border, famed for its *Lake of Seven Colours*.
 It has impossibly clear freshwater and sun-drenched days that make it one of Mexico’s slowest and most peaceful backpacker stops, except for Wednesday which is party night!
+Kevin hadn't intended to continue south as he had a flight home from Cancún in a week, but convinced himself to continue as would become a pattern.
+We became part of a large group for our time here,

 <p align="center" width="100%">
     <img width="400" src="/images/bpca6.jpeg">